 Traditional Khmer music is a beautiful art form.
 The subtle interaction between instruments is both enticing and lovely.
 Many songs are also accompanied by a singer and sometimes dancers.
-Khmer music was almost lost during the Khmer Rouge period when all cultural activities were scorned and instruments and recordings were destroyed.
+Cambodian music was almost all lost during the Khmer Rouge period when all cultural activities were scorned and instruments and recordings were destroyed.
 Fortunately, enough talented musicians survived and have been able to pass their talents onto younger people.

 Banteay Chhmar is fortunate to have such a group of musicians who respect and remember the importance of Cambodia’s musical heritage.
 Many of the songs have a special meaning and an order in which they are played during ceremonies.
 Please enjoy a candlelight dinner in the temple while listening to some beautiful music.
 You may hear some of the following songs.